 United States v.
 Virginia, 518 U.S. 515 (1996) (“the VMI case”).

 While intermediate scrutiny is to be applied to quasi-suspect classes, it is important to note that in the VMI case the Court used the words “exceedingly persuasive justification” to describe the burden on VMI, which seems to be something stronger than the traditional language of "substantial relationship to an important state interest" most often applied.
 In general, however, it seems safe to assume that, for other quasi-suspect classifications (other than gender), the more traditional formulation of intermediate scrutiny still applies.

 When suspect classifications or fundamental rights are at stake, Equal Protection analysis requires the use of the strict scrutiny standard.
 As its name implies, this level of review is far more stringent than either rational basis review or intermediate scrutiny.
-For years, strict scrutiny was applied only in cases of laws which discriminated on the basis of race or national origin, but this exclusivity has been tested at times and might not persist indefinitely (see Subchapter 3 below and discussion regarding treatment of alienage classifications).
+For years, strict scrutiny was applied only in cases of laws which discriminated on the basis of race or national origin, but this exclusivity has been tested at times and might not persist indefinitely (see Suspect Classifications Based on Race and discussion regarding treatment of alienage classifications).
 This level of review, however, will not be applied simply because a law is, in its effect, prejudicial against a suspect classification or regarding a fundamental right.
 Rather, this high standard is intended to be a means by which particularly invidious or prejudicial discriminatory purposes, if it exists, can be brought to light.
-See U.S. v.
-Carolene Products Co., 304 U.S. 144, 153 (1938).
+See

 EXAMPLE: Southernstate passes a law which requires “all black employees shall receive 3/5 the compensation of a white employee for performing the same job.”
 This racial classification will be subjected to the strict scrutiny standard.